 The AAA continues its multi-year undertaking to augment the gender and ethnic diversity of its Roster of Arbitrators and Mediators and increase diverse appointments to hear cases.
-Executives across every division and region of the organization actively recruit women and minority candidates who meet the criteria established for the AAA and ICDR panels.
+Executives across every division and region of the organization actively recruit women and racially and ethnically diverse candidates who meet the criteria established for the AAA and ICDR panels.

-- 27% of active panel members are women and minorities.*
+- 29% of active panel members are women and racially and ethnically diverse.*

-- 51% of new additions to the AAA-ICDR Roster are women and minorities.
+- 50% of new additions to the AAA-ICDR Roster are women and racially and ethnically diverse.

 *This reflects the full Roster, including specialty panels.